For my third obligatory post, I wanted to write about Sacramento as a destination. Many of the sponsors provided food for free.

-I can't leave you without a shout out to my favorite Sacramento hot spot Ella's, 1131 K Street Sacramento - valet parking on 12st)where Randall Selland puts out amazing farm to fork cuisine, the wine list is a delight (I don't even know what their corkage policy is as I never feel the need to BYOB), and the bar is a spirit filled revelation .
+I can't leave you without a shout out to my favorite Sacramento hot spot Ella's, 1131 K Street Sacramento - valet parking on 12th street.
+This lovely spot where Randall Selland puts out amazing farm to fork cuisine, has a wine list is a delight (I don't even know what their corkage policy is as I never feel the need to BYOB), and the bar is a spirit filled revelation .
 We closed down our IFBC experience there with a series of small plates..including my favorite:Patatas Bravas.

 And of course, a recap of last year's favorite things can be found here:

 Next year in New Orleans, people!
 I will miss Sacramento and the fresh delcious farm to fork cocktail to dessert feasts!